aswinvk28/cpp-performance-math-problems/README.md

     - MPI

-to minimise the time shown in the repository, without affecting the accuracy of the model
+In order to minimise the time shown in the repository, without affecting the accuracy of the model, the reference function `navier_stokes_ref` compared with the implementation function `navier_stokes` must be optimized for parallel processing

-# Accuracy Measurement
+# Measurement of Accuracy

 ```python